-Updated September, 2016This is an exterior shot of IBM’s Vancouver presence on Georgia Street in 1936.
+Updated September, 2016This is an exterior shot of IBM’s Vancouver presence on Georgia Street (on north side, between Seymour and Richards Street) in 1936 (there is another image showing the building and NCR’s office in context with St. Andrew’s Church in the same year).
 Their monosyllabic motto of the time, evidently, was ‘Think’ – which also was the name of an employee/customer magazine that published its first issue the previous year.
-Also in 1935, the company marketed the first commercially successful electric typewriter (and it would continue to sell them until 1990).
+In 1935, the company marketed the first commercially successful electric typewriter (and it would continue to sell them until 1990).
 One of the portraits on the wall (flanking THINK) is undoubtedly of Thomas J. Watson (CEO, 1914-1956); the other may be of Charles Ranlett Flint, who consolidated four other smaller companies into Computing-Tabulating-Recording company (CTR), which was renamed International Business Machines in 1924.
 IBM’s Vancouver presence was apparently that of a branch office; the site of the Canadian factory and head office was Toronto.

 I’ve had help from a reader of VAIW, recently (see comment), who recognized his Dad and a couple of other local IBM sales and service gents in the photo shown below.
 The commenter’s father was the local head of the International Time Recorder division.
 In case you are curious (as I was) about what that division was responsible for, see this link.